House Republicans release more than 700 pages of internal IRS documents from whistleblowers in Hunter Biden probe | KRDO

 Joe Biden’s name on a search warrant

-Congressional Republicans and the IRS whistleblowers have argued that a deputy for special counsel David Weiss, the Trump-appointed prosecutor now overseeing the Hunter Biden criminal probe, was part of a Justice Department effort to protect Joe Biden and interfere with the Hunter Biden probe.
+Congressional Republicans and the IRS whistleblowers have argued that Weiss’s deputy was part of a Justice Department effort to politically interfere in the Hunter Biden probe, an allegation the DOJ vehemently denies.

-The department vehemently denies those allegations, and some of the email exchange they cite as evidence occurred during Donald Trump’s presidency and while Bill Barr was attorney general.

 “I am not sure what this is cut and pasted from, but other than the attribution, location and identity stuff at the end, none if it is appropriate and within the scope of this warrant.
 Please focus on FARA evidence only,” Weiss’ deputy said in the email.